pivotal/docs-tap/partials/application-accelerator/_configuration.hbs.md

   See [fluxcd/source-controller Basic access authentication](https://fluxcd.io/docs/components/source/gitrepositories/#basic-access-authentication)
 - For HTTPS with self-signed certificates, you can add a `.data.caFile` value to the secret created for HTTPS authentication.
 See [fluxcd/source-controller HTTPS Certificate Authority](https://fluxcd.io/docs/components/source/gitrepositories/#https-certificate-authority)
-- For SSH repositories, the secret must contain identity, identity.pub and known_hosts fields.
+- For SSH repositories, the secret must contain identity, identity.pub, and known_hosts fields.
   See [fluxcd/source-controller SSH authentication](https://fluxcd.io/docs/components/source/gitrepositories/#ssh-authentication).
-- For Image repositories that aren't publicly available, an image pull secret can be provided.
+- For Image repositories that aren't publicly available, an image pull secret may be provided.
   For more information, see [Using imagePullSecrets](https://kubernetes.io/docs/concepts/configuration/secret/#using-imagepullsecrets).

 ### <a id="private-git-repo-example"></a> Examples for a private Git repository